Mean velocity profiles and total shear stress profiles in adverse-pressure-gradient turbulent boundary layers considering history effect: Result

-To directly examine the streamwise self-similarity of mean velocity profiles within the same flow field, we plotted the profiles of $u^*$ with respect to $y^*$ at different streamwise locations in Figure \ref{fig:Comparison of u star and u plus}(b)(d).
+To directly examine the streamwise self-similarity of mean velocity profiles within the same flow field, the profiles of $u^*$ with respect to $y^*$ at different streamwise locations are plotted in Figure \ref{fig:Comparison of u star and u plus}(b)(d).
 For comparison, we also plotted the profiles of $u^+$ with respect to $y^+$ in Figure \ref{fig:Comparison of u star and u plus}(a)(c).
-It can be clearly seen that, in Figure \ref{fig:Comparison of u star and u plus}(a)(c), although a consistent slope can be achieved in the inner region using traditional viscous coordinates \eqref{eq:friction_velocity_based_nondimensionalization}, velocity profiles in the outer region don't agree well, where $\partial u^+/\partial y^+$ significantly decreases along streamwise direction.
+It can be clearly seen that, in Figure \ref{fig:Comparison of u star and u plus}(a)(c), although a consistent slope is observed in the inner region using traditional viscous coordinates \eqref{eq:friction_velocity_based_nondimensionalization}, velocity profiles in the outer region show poor agreement, where $\partial u^+/\partial y^+$ significantly decreases along streamwise direction.
 In contrast, as shown in Figure \ref{fig:Comparison of u star and u plus}(b)(d), the new scaling method \eqref{eq:u_star_based_nondimensionalization} overall makes the velocity profiles more consistent.
 In other words, the new scaling fix the streamwise self-similarity disrupted by PG effect.